freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/SecondVersion.md

 # Introduction

-This article is the first in a series of articles that will lead the readers to create a custom implementation of the IMemoryDb interface so that we can use Elasticsearch as a vector database in Kernel Memory.
+This article is the first of a short series that will lead readers to create a custom implementation of the IMemoryDb interface so that we can use Elasticsearch as a vector database in Kernel Memory.

 Similar code can be used to target any other vector database or storage system in the market.

 > reference other Microsoft connectors